willsinn/algorithms_js/README.md

 2.  ## Breadth First Search - Queue - to find shortest path to a target node.

-    How it works - traverse all nodes left to right by depth before moving onto next depth.
+    - How it works - traverse all nodes left to right by depth before moving onto next depth.
-    Uses While loop
+    - Uses While loop
+    - The insertion operation is called enqueue, and the removal operation is called dequeue.

 3. Matching Parenthesis - Stack
 4. Hash Tables - Fibonacci’s Sequence